-There are 4 stages in the hair growth cycle, each resulting in growth, shedding or resting.
-Of course, you will want to lengthen the growth phase and keep the resting phase as short as possible.
-To keep your hair full, thick and shiny, you will need some basic understanding.
-Nutrafol addresses each phase; we call it the 4-R Approach.
+What are the stages of hair growth?
+There are four stages in the hair growth cycle, each resulting in growth, shedding, or resting.
+Of course, you want to lengthen the growth phase and keep the resting phase as short as possible, so to keep your hair full, thick, and shiny, it’s important to gain a basic understanding of the hair cycle.

-Stage 1 in the hair growth cycle: Anagen
+Anagen: Stage 1 in the hair growth cycle

-This is when the hair grows about 1/2 inch every 28 days, and cells are dividing.
+This is when your hair grows about a half-inch every 28 days, and cells are dividing.
 But how long does hair remain in this cycle?
-Everyone is different, but one thing’s for sure: You want to stay in that phase as long as possible — and stress, hormone imbalance, medications, poor diet, sudden weight loss, aging and even over-styling will certainly shorten it.
-It’s good to remember that the hair follicle is actually a mini-organ with its own biological clock that, when out of balance or attacked in any way, can disrupt hair production.
-The follicle is nourished by the blood vessels and, when they’re clogged or when circulation is compromised in any way, hair won’t be able to grow.
+Everyone is different, but one thing’s for sure: You want to stay in this phase as long as possible — and stress, hormone imbalance, medications, poor diet, sudden weight loss, aging, and even over-styling can shorten it.
+It’s good to remember that the hair follicle is actually a mini-organ with its own biological clock.
+When it’s out of balance or attacked in any way, it can disrupt hair production.
+The follicle is nourished by the blood vessels, and when they’re clogged or when circulation is compromised in any way, hair won’t be able to grow.

-Stage 2 in the hair growth cycle: Catagen
+Catagen: Stage 2 in the hair growth cycle

-This is an approximate two-week period at the end of the Anagen phase.
+This is an approximately two-week period at the end of the Anagen phase.
 During this period, follicles detach from the blood vessels and blood supply is cut off.
-Club hairs, which are often those little short, colorless ones, simply stop growing (some people refer to them as ‘dead hairs’).
+Club hairs, which are often those little short, colorless ones (some people refer to them as “dead hairs”), simply stop growing.

-Stage 3 in the hair growth cycle: Telogen
+Telogen: Stage 3 in the hair growth cycle

-Stage 4 in the hair growth cycle: Exogen
+Exogen: Stage 4 in the hair growth cycle

-This is just an extension of the “resting period.”
+This hair growth cycle stage is just an extension of the “resting period.”
 Dead hair will shed, and new hair simultaneously starts to grow.
-You’ll probably shed 50-100 hairs per day during this phase, and that’s normal, as long as you don’t stay too long.
-Make sure to keep your scalp healthy and nourished and free from inflammation, negative internal and external triggers (such as stress, smoking, environmental toxins, etc.) and diseases such as psoriasis and seborrhea.
+You’ll probably shed 50-100 hairs per day during this time, and that’s normal, as long as you don’t stay in this phase too long.
+Make sure to keep your scalp healthy and nourished, as well as reduce negative internal and external triggers such as stress, smoking, and environmental toxins.